wb14123/somment/readme.md

 ## Release Files

-Currently there is no packaging and release yet.
-After build steps above, you need to copy the following files to use:

 ```
-# the built Javascript file and source map
-target/scala-3.5.0/somment-opt/somment.js
-target/scala-3.5.0/somment-opt/somment.js.map

-# for web component
-demo/somment_component.js

-# for css
-demo/somment.css
+sbt npmRelease
 ```

+If the auto run of `npm publish` in the command above failed because of 2FA issues, a workaround is to go to demo directory and run `npm publish` manually.

 It also depends on [DOMPurify](https://github.com/cure53/DOMPurify).
 So you should also include [purify.min.js](https://raw.githubusercontent.com/cure53/DOMPurify/3.1.6/dist/purify.min.js).
+TODO: include this in npm dependencies.

 ## Usage